Olliiee/Flight-Ambiance/README.md

 ![Main](docimages/main.png)
 # Requirements
 * You need .NET 5 to run this app https://dotnet.microsoft.com/download/dotnet/5.0 or the SDK to build it.
-* You need some dlls from un4seen https://www.un4seen.com/ for the sound output:
+* For building this app you need some dlls from un4seen https://www.un4seen.com/ for the sound output:
     * bass.dll as the main library
     * BASS FX
     * BASS.Net

 # Installation
+It's stand alone.
 You can run the app from everywhere, it's not necessary to move it to the community folder.

 # Running the app
 ![Start](docimages/start.png)